unioslo/zabbix-auto-config/README.md

 ## Source collectors

+ZAC relies on "Source Collectors" to fetch host data from various sources.
+A source can be anything; an API, a file, a database, etc. What matters is that the source is able to return a list of `zabbix_auto_config.models.Host` objects.
+ZAC uses these objects to create or update hosts in Zabbix.
+If a host with the same hostname is collected from multiple different sources, its information is combined into a single logical host object before being used to create/update the host in Zabbix.

+### Writing a source collector

 Source collectors are Python modules placed in a directory specified by the `source_collector_dir` option in the `[zac]` table of the configuration file.
 Zabbix-auto-config attempts to load all modules referenced by name in the configuration file from this directory.
 If any referenced modules cannot be found in the directory, they will be ignored.

-A source collector module contains a function named `collect` that returns a list of `Host` objects.
+A source collector module contains a function named `collect()` that returns a list of `Host` objects.
 These host objects are used by Zabbix-auto-config to create or update hosts in Zabbix.

 Here's an example of a source collector module that reads hosts from a file: